alexpulver/amazon-worklink-nginx/README.md

 pip install -r requirements.txt
 ```

-You should pre-create the following resources and provides their details in the configuraion below:
+You should pre-create the following resources and provide their details in the configuration below:
-* AWS Certificate Manager certificate for `nginx.example.com` (wildcard will do as well)
+* [AWS Certificate Manager](https://aws.amazon.com/certificate-manager/) certificate for `nginx.example.com` (wildcard will do as well)
-* Amazon Route 53 Private Hosted Zone for `example.com`
+* [Amazon Route 53](https://aws.amazon.com/route53/) Private Hosted Zone for `example.com`
-* Amazon VPC with at least 2 private subnets and an Amazon VPC NAT Gateway
+* [Amazon Virtual Private Cloud](https://aws.amazon.com/vpc/) (VPC) with at least 2 private subnets and a NAT Gateway

 The application expects a `config.json` in the root directory of the project with the following fields:
 ```json